OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Full_Nodes.md

 ## Aggregator costs and fees

 An aggregator that submits transactions on behalf of users will have costs due to the L1 transactions it uses to submit those transactions to the Inbox contract.
 Arbitrum includes a facility to collect fees from users, to reimburse the aggregator for its costs.
-This is detailed in the Fees section.
+This is detailed in the [ArbGas and Fees](ArbGas_and_Fees.md) section.